Actions Page#

 If the video you are trying to import is not available on YouTube any more, Tube Archivist can import the required metadata:

-• Add subtitles as <base-name>.<lang>.vtt where lang is the two letter ISO country code.
+<base-name>.<lang>.vttwhere lang is the appropriate two letter ISO 639 language code.
 This will archive all subtitle files you add to the import folder, independent from your configurations.
-Subtitles can be archived and used in the player, but they can't be indexed or made searchable due to the fact, that they have a very different structure than the subtitles as Tube Archivist needs them.
+Subtitles can be archived and used in the player, but they can't be indexed or made searchable due to the fact, that they have a very different structure than the subtitles as Tube Archivist needs them. - For videos, where the whole channel is not available any more, TA will extract as much info as possible from the info json file and create the channel dynamically.

 Some notes:#